'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

-'Why of course sir!' he said.
+'Why of course sir!'

 Once there, I spoke to a fellow colleague and captain by the name of Charles Bailey, and he proceeded to explain to me, the other minor details I was not told of by Officer Harrison before.
 The mere mention of a skull and riddle had captivated my curiosity, during the entire trip from Edinburgh.

 His response was, 'Those foolish newspapers are to be blamed, for this Detective Crow.
 Ever since the first murder occurred, there was a pattern discovered, with the evidence left behind at the crime scene, a lone skull and a riddle.
 The intrepid editors of the newspapers have attached this silly notion of a satanic cult, behind the unbridled spree of murders in the city'.

 'I am not surprised, since their information is gleaned from pure speculative sources.
 Notwithstanding, we must deal with this spectacle at once, and not let this serious matter be dictated by the newspapers.
 If we allow this to happen, we shall not be able to control the situation for long.
-Therefore we must do all in our powers, to solve this case as soon as possible', I replied.
+Therefore we must do all in our powers, to solve this case as soon as possible'.

-'The first thing that must be done, is to increase the vigilance in the East End, and continue the curfew that shall be made known to the Londoners that we are serious in our seek and search for the criminal; and that by imposing this curfew on the city, they will truly understand the severity of this case.
-We must be imperant in this, and be willing to convey this message to the public.
+'The first thing that must be done, is to increase the vigilance in the East End, and continue the curfew that shall be made known to the Londoners that we are serious in our search for the criminal; and that by imposing this curfew on the city, they will truly understand the severity of this case.
+We must be imperant in this and be willing to convey this message to the public.
 We must also use the newspapers to our advantage.
 Until we do not find any pertinent information about the identity of the murderer, we shall be at the mercy of their unyielding print of gossip I dread', I explained to him.

 'Who is it in the press that calls on me?
 I hear a tongue shriller than all the music!
 Beware the ides of March'.

-Once I was told of this, I quickly told Harrison to bring her to me.
+Once I was told about this, I quickly told Harrison to bring her to me.
 At first, she was startled and quivery with fear and qualm, as she composed herself enough to speak to me.
 Her distinctive accent was clearly Cockney, and I could mostly understand her speech.
 I was wont to all the accents from the Geordies to the tykes, and listening to the Cockney accent was somewhat refreshing.
 When asked to describe the culprit, she made mention of his peculiar appearance.